ar-le/3bp-back/README.md

 </br>
 The real-time communication is based in Websockets technology, using Laravel Reverb to set up a Websockets server.
 More info on how the project can be deployed via Docker in <a href="https://github.com/ar-le/3bp-proyecto"> this repo. </a>
 </br>
-This api has an accompanying <a href="https://github.com/ar-le/3bp-front">frontend</a> in React.
+This API has an accompanying <a href="https://github.com/ar-le/3bp-front">frontend</a> in React.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>